mitogen-hq/mitogen/docs/api.rst

           causing random failures in both parent and child.

-        * UNIX signal handlers installed in the parent process remaining active in the child, despite associated resources, such as service threads and child processes, becoming absent in the child.
+        * UNIX signal handlers installed in the parent process remaining active in the child, despite associated resources, such as service threads, child processes, resource usage counters or process timers becoming absent or reset in the child.

         * Library code that makes assumptions about the process ID remaining unchanged, for example to implement inter-process locking, or to